Written by: Andrew Splatt – Director & Executive Practice Leader

 Slip-and-fall accident claims are Australia’s most frequent type of public liability claim.
 The Civil Liability Act (the applicable personal injury legislation) protects your right to seek compensation for this type of accident.

-Historically, public liability insurance claim outcomes have been unpredictable and uncertain.
-However, an experienced slip-and-fall lawyer can explain the common pitfalls.
-Litigation lawyers regularly negotiate with all the major public liability insurers and know what must be proved to receive a slip-and-fall payout.
+Historically, outcomes of public liability insurance claims have been unpredictable and uncertain.
+However, a qualified slip-and-fall lawyer can explain the common pitfalls.
+That’s because experienced public liability lawyers regularly negotiate with all the major insurers and know what must be proved to receive a slip-and-fall payout.

-Splatt Lawyers provide a free case review if you have suffered a financial loss due to negligence that explains your rights.
+Splatt Lawyers provides a free claim assessment for slip and fall claims if you have suffered a financial loss due to negligence.
 All our legal services are 100% no-win, no-fee.
 Pay when you win and zero if you lose.
+It costs nothing to know your rights.
 Call 1800 700 125

 Personal Injury Claim for a Supermarket Slip and Fall Accident